-Wi-Fi 7 is the next iteration of the wireless standard, officially called IEEE 802.11be Extremely High Throughput.
-As the name suggests, it promises to improve Wi-Fi connectivity primarily by enabling more stable connections and faster speeds.
-Multi-Link Operation (MLO) is an important part of this upgrade, allowing simultaneous use of the three main bands, 2.4 GHz and 5 GHz, which you are probably familiar with, and the 6 GHz band.
 But instead of using these bands separately and treating them as exclusive channels, Wi-Fi 7 devices can use all bands to significantly improve the experience, in theory.
 Real-world applications may turn out a little different, and we’ll explore why in a moment.

 1. It’s not ready for prime time yet

-Not to mention there is a wave of bans on foreign-made routers that could interfere with future software support.
-Popular brand Netgear received an exemption from the FCC and the US government overturned the ban on firmware support for routers and drones.
+Not to mention, there is a wave of bans on foreign-made routers that could interfere with future software support.
+Popular brand Netgear received an exemption from the FCC, and the US government overturned the ban on firmware support for routers and drones.
 The expiration is now set at 2028, but it’s still something to consider when considering an upgrade.

 2. The best feature of Wi-Fi 7 isn’t even really supported

 In the real world, Wi-Fi 7 routers are not configured for Enhanced Multi-Link Multi-Radio (EMLMR), which is true simultaneous use of all bands.
 Instead, most use alternating MLO, which involves quickly switching between bands with only one active at a time, choosing the best band as needed.
-In short, the current iteration of Wi-Fi 7 routers available on the market don’t leverage the latest technologies as they should, resulting in lower real-world performance for network users.
+In short, the current iteration of Wi-Fi 7 routers available on the market doesn’t leverage the latest technologies as they should, resulting in lower real-world performance for network users.

 3. Wi-Fi 6E already delivers a reliable performance boost